chrisnas/ClrEvents/README.md

 ## Source Code
 The `Events\ClrEtw` Visual Studio solution contains different projects:

-1. `ClrCounters`: .NET Standard assembly to easily listen to CLR events with TraceEvent (.NET Core and Framework) or EventPipe (.NET Core only).
+1. `Events.Shared`: .NET Standard assembly to easily listen to CLR events with TraceEvent (.NET Core and Framework) or EventPipe (.NET Core only).

-2. `ConsoleListener`: Demo console application that uses 'ClrCounters' to display CLR details of a running application.
+2. `ConsoleListener`: Demo console application that uses 'Events.Shared' to display CLR details of events emitted by a running .NET application including HTTP requests.

 3. `NaiveListener`: Demo console application that displays raw CLR events with TraceEvent.